-Where the Roman past is layered with the medieval and the modern, a visit to Tarragona in Spain means being able to lose yourself in centuries of living history, preserved in its stratum of golden structures and hidden levels.
+Where the Roman past is layered with the medieval and the modern, a visit to Tarragona, Spain, means losing yourself in centuries of living history, preserved in its stratum of golden structures and hidden levels.

-The coastal city of Tarragona in northeastern of Spain is known for its scattering of ancient Roman ruins from its days of a colony known as Tarraco that was founded in 218BC.
-While not the only Roman city of Spain, this was the very first Roman city beyond the Western Empire stronghold on the Italian peninsula.
+The coastal city of Tarragona in northeastern Spain is known for its scattering of ancient Roman ruins from its days as a colony known as Tarraco, founded in 218BC.
+While not the only Roman city of Spain, this was one of the first Roman cities beyond the Western Empire stronghold on the Italian peninsula.

-A new city built on top of an ancient city, the fun of exploration in the UNESCO assemble of sites in Tarragona is in being able to piece together the old and new, the latter of which has either replaced the former or which has yet to be uncovered and preserved.
+A new city built on top of an ancient city, the fun of exploration in the UNESCO assemble of sites in Tarragona is to piece together the old and new, the latter of which has either replaced the former or has yet to be uncovered and preserved.

-The highlights can be seen in a day, since Tarragona is a compact city.
-The first stop was the Tarragona Amphitheatre – one of only seven in Spain country preserved and open to the public.
-You can wander freely around the majority of this 2nd century structure on the coast of the Mediterranean Sea, where you can only imagine how it once accommodated 12,000 eager spectators.
+The first stop was the Tarragona Amphitheatre – one of only seven in Spain country preserved and opened to the public.
+You can wander freely around the majority of this 2nd-century structure on the coast of the Mediterranean Sea, where you can stand in the grounds and imagine how it once accommodated 12,000 eager spectators.

-Historically layered itself, the amphitheatre was built upon during the 6th and 7th centuries, when the Church built a basilica in memory of the martyrs who were killed during the days of Christian persecution.
-Various temples and other structures were built over the top, and later a prison and holiday apartments, before it was finally uncovered for it’s original foundations as a Roman city to be laid bare.
+Historically layered itself, the amphitheatre was built upon during the 6th and 7th centuries, when the Church built a basilica in memory of the martyrs who perished during the days of Christian persecution.
+Various temples and other structures were built over the top, including a prison and holiday apartments, before it was finally uncovered for its original foundations as a Roman city to be laid bare.

-A short walk from the amphitheatre, we came to the Roman Circus, which was once used to hold grand horse and chariot races.
-You can climb to the top for a 360 view of the city, and parts of the lower spectator archways still remain.
+A short walk from the amphitheatre is the Roman Circus and Praetorian Tower (Circ Romà), once used to hold grand horse and chariot races.
+You can climb to the top for a 360 view of the city, and parts of the lower spectator archways remain.

-A walk around the centre of town unveils the narrow alleyways and historic streets of the medieval days, but not without the Roman keeping gaze.
-While sampling some vermouth in the specialist store, Bodega Enric, we only had to walk out into the open square to find a chunk of the old city walls dominating the open square.
+A walk around the town centre unveils the narrow alleyways and historic streets of the medieval days, but not without the Roman keeping gaze.
+While sampling some vermouth in the specialist store, Bodega Enric, we only had to walk out into the open square to find a chunk of the old Roman city walls of Tarraco dominating the open square.

 Close by, the modern-day architectural examples by Catalan artist, Josep Maria Jujol can be found.
 The Theatre Metropole (designed in 1908 with a cruise ship style interior in antithesis to traditional theatre design) and the Mercado Central de Tarragona (opened in 1915 with arched windows and naves, in contrast to standard rectangular market buildings) shouldn’t be missed in a retro juxtaposition to the city’s ancient foundations.

-Saving one of the best until last, we found ourselves back in the very heart of the old city, looking up at the Cathedral that dominates the centre of town that stands on the site of the former Roman temple.
+Saving one of the best until last, we found ourselves back in the very heart of the old city, looking up at the Cathedral that dominates the centre of town that stands on the former Roman temple site.

 We climbed the spiral staircases for a panoramic view of the city from the bell tower, before climbing back down and peering down into the remains of the old Roman temple wall that is now an integrated foundation to this more modern structure.

 No matter what stands before you, beneath you or around you, the wonder of Tarragona is in knowing that you are surrounded by 2,000 years of history.
-A living history of one of the most important cities of the Roman Empire, that is still accessible to this very day.
+A living history of one of the most important Roman Empire cities that is still accessible to this very day.

-How to Book a Renfe Train Ticket in Spain – AVE Guide
+AVE Train to Tarragona – Booking a Renfe Train Ticket in Spain

-- You can book tickets via the Renfe website in English here, and specific high-speed network tickets here.
-All tickets have to be pre-booked, since you can’t turn up on the day and book at the station.
+- You can book tickets via the Renfe website in English and specific high-speed network tickets.
+All tickets have to be pre-booked since you can’t turn up on the day and book at the station.
 You can pay by Visa, Mastercard and Paypal.

 - The AVE trains have nine classes if you count the overnight trains with sleeper/bed options, but there are two main ones to consider – Turista (a second class option with 2 x 2 seating rows) and Turista Plus which is a little more spacious (with 2 x 1 seating rows).
 I travelled on each of my journeys with a Turista ticket, which was comfortable enough and great value for money.